A Jedi's Fight - A Star Wars Fan Fiction Story

 'Yes, I am Anakin Skywalker, Liane, Luke's father.
 I felt your compassion for me through the Force, as you were meditating on your past.'
 The apparition answered, 'You were thinking very compassionately of me.'

 "I was thinking of what has happened to you, father.
-Luke has told me how you have been redeemed of the Dark Side of the Force."
+Luke has told me how you have renounced the Dark Side of the Force."

 'And you still feel sorry for me, even if you know what evil I've spread in this galaxy.
 There isn't anyone who has a better understanding of the menace I presented than you, Liane.
 You've have witnessed the evil influence of the Dark Side on Morantan for more than a decade.'